caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 considerably less than migrating EPrints itself.
 The primary task would be the customization of the object edit and input forms to support each specific implementation.
-A secondary task would be to identify and implement if necessary any microservices need to replicate specific repositories' specialized features (e.g. workflow processes outside the repository like ETD).
-In this way **AndOrr** could serve as an __interim solution__ while we wait for systems like
+A secondary task would be to identify and implement if necessary any micro services need to replicate specific repositories' specialized features (e.g. workflow processes outside the repository like ETD).
+In this way **AndOr** could serve as an __interim solution__ while we wait for systems like
 [Zenodo](https://zenodo.org/ "An Object Repository System used in conjunction with CERN") or [Achepelligo](http://archipelago.nyc/ "Metro's demonstration of their Open Source Digital Object Repository")